NextCenturyCorporation/neon-dash/README.md

 - The NUCLEUS Data Server runs on port 8090.
 You don't need to worry about this unless you have another application running on port 8090.
 - Elasticsearch runs on port 9200.

-*Note: If you need to change any of the above ports, update the `docker-compose.yml` and `nginx.conf` files in the `neon-dash-internal` repository as needed.*
+*Note: If you need to change any of the above ports, update the `docker-compose.yml` and `nginx.conf` files in the `neon-dash` repository as needed.*

 #### 1. Install Dependencies